Introduction

 One option is to unzip the generated .zip support bundle and manually review/redact information prior to sending the bundle to KNIME.
 However, there is a lot of information to review and the redaction of certain information can be automated fairly easily.
 The ideal option is to configure automated redactions via Redactor resources, which will automatically redact information for all future support bundles.

-In order to configure automated redactors, first open the KNIME Business Hub Admin Console.
+In order to configure automated redactors, first open the KOTS Admin Console.
 Navigate to the Troubleshoot pane and click Configure Redaction.

 img ts 2